 - Building diverse & innovation-driven local economies;

 - Developing inclusive economies;

-- · Developing learning and skilful economies;
+- Developing learning and skilful economies;

 - Enterprise development and support;

 - Economic governance and infrastructure;

 - Strengthening local systems of innovation.

 3.14.3.
-Tourism Development Strategy and Implementation Plan (2013).
+Tourism Development Strategy and Implementation Plan (2019).

-The Newcastle Local Municipality developed a comprehensive Tourism Development Strategy and an Implementation Plan in 2013.
+The Newcastle Local Municipality developed a comprehensive Tourism Development Strategy and an Implementation Plan in 2013 and was reviewed in August 2019 for a period of (5) five years.
 The NLM Tourism Strategic Objectives, Targets and Vision are aligned with the District's targets.
-The tourism sector is currently a small contributor to the region's economy, but holds a number of opportunities that can be explored.
+The tourism sector is currently a small contributor to the region's economy but holds a number of opportunities that can be explored.
 It is estimated that NLM generates approximately R116m in tourism related business per annum, with tourism related establishments generating R165m and creating 1 066 jobs in the municipality (Tourism Sector Report: 2015).